 Check out this Bottega-Veneta reversible belt here.

 An occasional belt replacement every 2-5 years to refresh your style is reasonable.
-But for the environmental and economic benefits, ideally, we want to maximize use before the landfill.
+However, for the environmental and economic benefits, ideally, we want to maximize use before the landfill.
 Finding that perfect quality leather belt you genuinely bond with helps motivate the care required to make it last extra long.

 How to Wear and Style Leather Belts for Men